 Masterplan progress and State Government AdeLINK project

 The delay in the progress of The Parade Masterplan was a result of the former State Government’s decision in early 2016 to commission a $4 million study into the electrification of public transport in Adelaide, which includes investigations into the proposed EastLINK tram extension.

 The progress of the Masterplan, including the second phase of consultation, was delayed to enable the preliminary results of the State Government’s investigation to be completed.
 The intent was that the Council would use the results of the investigations to inform The Parade Masterplan.
-However, the newly elected State Government has indicated that a tram along The Parade is no longer an aspirational target.
+However, the newly elected State Government indicated that a tram along The Parade was no longer an aspirational target.

-As a result, the draft Masterplan does not include options for the integration of the tram line within the existing or future streetscape.
+As a result, the Masterplan does not include options for the integration of the tram line within the existing or future streetscape.